How to Be a Better Dog Owner

 1 Check your dog’s teeth and gums regularly, brush with some special doggy toothpaste if you can.
 I have tried with the rubber thimble type thing and find it works better than a toothbrush.

 Make sure they have regular dental chews.
 Mine love the fish skin cubes (warning the smell of fish is very strong so I keep mine in an airtight container.
 They are 100% natural so no nasty additives.

 Plaque off.
 I always sprinkle a tiny amount on my dog’s food.
-I have had good results with most dogs but there was one it didn’t work for, so she was booked into the vet for a scale and polish.
+We achieve good results with most dogs however, there was one it didn’t work for.
+We booked into the vet for a scale and polish.
 I also found with this that a little goes a long way, so a small pot lasts for ages.

 Coconut oil will also help with dental hygiene.
 In addition, it is natural and helps give a beautiful shiny coat too.

 5 Just the addition of some raw carrot or apple can cut down on dental plaque and freshen breath.